bitflower/matthiasmax.com/src/blog/how-to-aggregate-data-in-a-web-worker.md

 ---
-title: Fast unblocking data aggregations with Web Workers
+title: Fast non-blocking data aggregations with Web Workers
 date: July 04, 2021
-url: /blog/fast-unblocking-data-aggregations-with-web-workers
+url: /blog/fast-non-blocking-data-aggregations-with-web-workers
 author: Matthias Max
 twitter: bitflowertweets
-description: When you’re building an app that requires a large library of components in a single file download, you’re often forced to sacrifice performance - and specifically startup time - for the sake of accessing all those components.
-The two are often mutually exclusive.
-Choose to easily have all the components available, or choose blazing fast startup, but it’s difficult to get both.
-At least that’s the experience for many.
+description: Data-centered applications involve quite an amount of processing power to create valueable insights from large data sets.
+In this post I will explain how this processing can be moved to the client side.
+By loading of the heavy bits of aggregation calculations to a non-blocking Web Worker thread we can keep the UI responsive.
 img: /assets/img/blog/posts/fakurian-design-bMSA5-tLFao-unsplash.jpg
 tags: performance, web worker, data, aggregation
 relatedProjects: 234, 456